VEZY/PlantBiophysics.jl/README.md

 - [ ] Use [PrettyTables.jl](https://ronisbr.github.io/PrettyTables.jl/stable/#PrettyTables.jl) for printing the Weather and simulation outputs
 - [ ] Use leaf[:var] in the models implementations instead of leaf.status.var.
 It will make the code way clearer.
 Do we have a `setindex!` method for that?
 Implement it if missing.
 - [ ] Make boundary layer conductances models as for stomatal conductances.
+- [ ] Make a diagram of a leaf for gaz and energy exchanges
+- [ ] Add checks on the models provided for a simulation: for example Fvcb requires a stomatal conductance model.
+At the moment Julia returns an error on missing method for the particular implementation of photosynthesis!_(Fvcb,Gs) (in short).
+We could check before that both are needed and present, and return a more informational error if missing.

 ### Notes